CDNResearchProject/Cache_Optimization/Demo_rig/ReadMe.md

 ```
 sudo rsync -xa --progress client/ client1
 ```
 This will make it very convenient when adding more client Raspberry Pis.
-The only hustle will be in editing *fstab*, *exports* and *cmdline.txt* with every additional client Raspberry Pi (client2, client3, etc.)
+The only thing to do will be in editing */nfs/client/etc/fstab*, */etc/exports* and */tftpboot/client/cmdline.txt* with every additional client Raspberry Pi (client2, client3, etc.)

 ---
 ## Booting up the client Raspberry Pi